-The one things about Pothos plants, is that they are so easy to divide!
-They are one of my favorite go-to plants and are the prefect beginner, low-light plant.
+The one things about Pothos plants is that they are so easy to divide!
+They are one of my favorite go-to houseplant and are the perfect beginner, low-light plant as well.
 If you keep them adequately watered, they respond by giving you lush trailing vines.
-If you forget to water them, they hang on as long as they can, and start dropping leaves, telling you you need to give them a drink.
-If you’ve ever wondered how to divide Pothos plants (this goes for Philodendrons too!).
+If you forget to water them, they hang on as long as they can, and start dropping foliage and leaves, telling you you need to give them a drink.
+If you’ve ever wondered how to divide Pothos plants (this goes for Philodendrons and Devil’s Ivy too!).
 I have a few tips below and a video showing the process.

 (this post contains affiliate links, see our affiliate and sponsor disclosure.).